If you’re looking for something to get you through an afternoon slump, or to sustain you during a hike, look no further than vegan energy bars.

 What puts the “energy” into energy bars?

 Using the trifecta of healthy fats, protein, and complex carbs as a guide, Tahoe Trail Bars are a healthy and convenient source of sustained energy.
-Our bars are “plant based,” meaning we make them without any animal products, including dairy and honey.
+Our bars are “plant based bars,” meaning we make them without any animal products, including dairy and honey.
 Let’s take a look at the ingredients to find out what we put into our bars to deliver you the cleanest and most nutritious energy:

 Cashews, peanuts, sunflower seeds, oh my!
 Nuts and seeds (and nut butters) are one of the best, and most convenient, sources of healthy fats, which your body needs to absorb nutrients and enable cells to perform their regular functions.
 They also contain protein, omega-3s, magnesium, and vitamins.
 Not only are they chock full of nutrients, they will boost your energy levels.
 A handful of nuts contains, on average, 160 calories, according to Harvard Medical School.